GoogleCloudPlatform/dfcx-scrapi/README.md

 _For more examples, please refer to [Examples](/examples) or [Tools](/src/dfcx_scrapi/tools)._

 # Library Composition
-A brief overview of the motivation behind the library structure
+Here is a brief overview of the SCRAPI library's structure and the motivation behind that structure.

 ## Core
 The [Core](/src/dfcx_scrapi/core) folder is synonymous with the core Resource types in the DFCX Agents like: